taurusilver7/instagram-2.0/README.md

 - Pull the image from database to front-end and render it in positon to display the latest update.
 - Pull the information from database and render the image in Post in real-time.
 - use a state for posts and a useEffect to listen from the backend for continuous updates.
 Create a snapshot listener on firebase with query method in the useEffect with db as dependency(passing values)
+- map the data from firestore to the Post component with an additional syntax of _/data()/_ added to the values.

 # Next.js + Tailwind CSS.